tvieregge/notes/the_mind_illuminated.md

 ## Stage Two
 ### Interrupted Attention and Overcoming Mind-Wandering

-__Goal:__ To change from meditation being mostly mind-wandering, interrupted by breif attention, to mostly attention to the breath with breif periodes of mind wandering.
+__Goal:__ To change from meditation being mostly mind-wandering, interrupted by brief attention, to mostly attention to the breath with brief periodes of mind wandering.
 (Shorten periodes of mind wandering, extend periodes of sustained attention).

-The main method is: appreciate the *aha moment* when you realize the mind is wandering (this shortens the periodes of mind-wandering) then *gently but firmly* redirect attention back to the breath (engaging with the breath trains for longer periodes of sustained attention).
+The main method is: appreciate the *aha moment* when you realize the mind is wandering then *gently but firmly* redirect attention back to the breath.

 You shouldn't be working hard (see above on attitude).

-__Obstacles:__ mind-wandering, forgettingi, monkey-mind, impatience.
-Forgetting isn't really dealth with until stage 3.

 __Forgetting:__ forgetting the MO as well as the intention to focus on the breath.
+Not dealt with at this stage

 __Mind-Wandering:__ after we've forgotten the mind will wander between thoughts, until we "wake-up".